Brayan Alcócer

-Brayan Jesús Alcócer Narváez (born 17 August 2003) is a Venezuelan professional footballer who plays as a forward for Mineros de Guayana.
+Brayan Jesús Alcócer Narváez (born 17 August 2003) is a Venezuelan professional footballer who plays as a forward for Deportivo La Guaira.

 Club career

 Alcócer was loaned to fellow Venezuelan Primera División club Deportivo La Guaira in 2020, but due to the COVID-19 pandemic in Venezuela, he did not feature.
 On his return to Mineros de Guayana for the 2021 season, he became the youngest player to score for Mineros in the Copa Sudamericana.

 International career

 Alcócer has represented Venezuelan at youth international level.
-He starred for Venezuela at the 2023 South American U-20 Championship.
+He starred for Venezuela at the 2023 South American U-20 Championship and has also played for the Venezuela national under-23 football team.

+In June 2023, he took part in the Maurice Revello Tournament in France with Venezuela.